Karthikxp/Ambulance-Prioritized-Traffic-System/README.md

    ```bash
    git clone <repository-url>
    ```
-2. [Add any additional setup instructions]
+2. Or download the ZIP file

 ### Usage

-- [Provide instructions on how to use the system]
+- Run The Python code to detect the Ambulance and Siren

 ### Contributing

-- [Outline how others can contribute to the project]

-### License

-- [Specify the license under which the project is distributed]
+- Fork and use this project for fututre contribution

 ### Contact

-- [Provide contact information for further inquiries]
+- for further queries contact mail (karthik.manikandanmk@gmail.com)